Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Handling Reasoning Shortcuts

 \subsubsection{Building RS-aware NeSy predictors}

 How do we achieve such nondeterministic RSs in NeSy predictors?
 This usually requires that the space of learnable concept extractors $\calF$ (\cref{sec:non-identifiability-of-concepts}) is powerful enough to model dependencies between different concepts \citep{van2025independenceRS}.
 However, many implementations of NeSy predictors use concept extractors that assume (when conditioned on the input $\vx$) the different concepts $C_1, \ldots, C_k$ are independent, \ie $p(C_1, \ldots, C_k \mid \vx) = \prod_{i=1}^k p(C_i \mid \vx)$~\citep{van2024independence}.
 NeSy predictors exploit the independence assumption for efficient inference~\citep{darwiche2002knowledge,van2022anesi,choi2025ctsketch,de2023differentiable}.
-However, it also greatly restricts the space of learnable concept extractors $\calF$. \begin{example}[Example in~\citep{van2025independenceRS}] We consider the \MNISTXOR task where the NeSy predictor should predict the output of the XOR function applied to two \MNIST digit.
-The XOR function returns 1 if the two input digits are different, and 0 otherwise. \Eg $\vx=\MOne\MZero$ gives $y=1$, while $\vx=\MOne\MOne$ gives $y=0$.
-This problem contains the shortcut $\MOne\mapsto 0, \MZero\mapsto 1$ (under disentanglement, \cref{sec:mitigation-disentanglement}).
-Given input $\vx=\MOne\MZero$, an RS-aware NeSy predictor should assign 0.5 probability to both the ground-truth concept vector $(1, 0)$ and the RS concept vector $(0, 1)$.
-If we would try to model this distribution with the independence assumption, we find that $p(C_1=1\mid \vx) = p(C_2=1\mid \vx) = 0.5$.
-But then $p(C_1=1, C_2=1\mid \vx) = p(C_1=1\mid \vx) \cdot p(C_2=1\mid \vx) = 0.25$, \ie it assigns probability to a concept vector that does not give the correct output label.
-Hence, the resulting distribution is \emph{not} an RS, and might make incorrect label predictions. \end{example}
+However, it also greatly restricts the space of learnable concept extractors $\calF$.

 In general, \citet{van2025independenceRS} proves that the independence assumption prevents models from being aware of RSs for most inference layers.
 Motivated by these results, we discuss two recent methods that go beyond the independence assumption to build RS-aware NeSy predictors.